onelovelyname/caterpillar/README.md

   - This was a problem when sites took longer than 2 minutes to parse completely.
 For about 300 pages, the time to parse is around 2.5 minutes.
   - To deal with this problem, I kept the server connection open in index.js

+## Testing

+Testing of HTTP(S) requests made by the request module and their responses from external servers can be activated by uncommenting line 7 in server/crawler.js.
+This will show the status of each request made.